DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/1 Configuration/valueAxis/constantLines/label/label.md

 The **label** object specifies the following characteristics of the constant line label.

 * **Visibility**
 By default, the constant line label is visible.
-To hide it, assign **false** to the **visible** option.
+To hide it, assign **false** to the **visible** property.
 * **Text**
 By default, the constant line label displays the [value of the constant line](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/valueAxis/constantLines/value.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/valueAxis/constantLines/#value').
-To assign a custom text to the constant line label, use the **text** option.
+To assign a custom text to the constant line label, use the **text** property.
 * **Position**
 The constant line label can be located inside or outside the chart plot.
 Use the [position](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/commonAxisSettings/constantLineStyle/label/position.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/valueAxis/constantLines/label/#position') property to change this setting.
 * **Alignment**